dabrahams/swift/docs/StringManifesto.md

 alive.
 This arrangement has proven to be problematic in other programming languages, because applications sometimes extract small strings from large ones and keep those small strings long-term.

+The same problem occurs with `Array`, and for this reason we have an `ArraySlice`.
+We should apply this same approach for `String`s.

+Other languages (Java, C#) have solved this problem by making slicing a copying operation.
+But this is partly driven by their choice to make their string types immutable, lack of reference counting, use of integers for string indexing (which is not Unicode-correct) and encourages trafficking in ranges instead of in substrings for performance reasons.

+Having a separate `String` type will help people to avoid unintentionaly keeping parent strings alive when their substrings are stored.

+The tradeoff is the inconvenience of having a `Substring` when you need a `String`, and vice-versa.
+There are three options here:

+ - Explicit conversion: `myFun(String(someSubstr))`
+ - Implicit conversion: have the compiler do that for you
+ - Generics: write the function `myFun<S: StringProtocol>(_ arg: S)`

+ We like `someString[]` as shorthand for conversion from `String` to `Substring`.

 ### String's Representation Doesn't Use Storage Well